Cases in which motorists presence made a difference

 Drive safely, have a good day, and remember the objective is to win even if it requires a little extra effort.

-Karen Friedman is an attorney who has practiced law for the last twenty-five years.
+Karen A. Friedman is an attorney who has practiced law for the last thirty years.
 She is currently the President of the Association of Motor Vehicle Trial Attorneys (AMVTA).
 Prior to embarking on a legal career, she drove a taxi for four years and for three years was the Union Chairperson of Super which later became Elgin (a.k.a.
 Skull’s Angels).
 Her years of representing taxi drivers in the shop encouraged her to pursue a legal career.
+Call 212-213-2145 or 845-266-4400 or contact us for a free consultation.